tiranmi2-pixel/AccountingResearch/README.md

 WRDS access is required for the data extraction scripts.

-The separate downloader and ML classifier are run outside the main R pipeline, preferably in Google Colab.
+The separate downloader and ML classifier are run outside the main R pipeline, preferably in Ubuntu VPS.

 ---